mukmitt1/Book-Notes/7-HABITS-OF-HIGHLY-EFFECTIVE-PEOPLE/Notes.markdown

   * If only I had a more patient husband…
   * I'll be happy when I have my house paid off
 * Circle of influence filled with be - I can be more patient, be wise, be loving
   * Various ways to work in circle of influence - better listener, loving marriage partner, better student, dedicreactively ated employee
+  * Person can say deeply and honestly "I am what I am today because of choices I made yesterday"

 * **30 days test**